hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-docker.md

 **Note:** Withdrawing funds is possible through hopr-admin.
 This is just a precaution for safekeeping.

 All ports are mapped to your local host, assuming you stick to the default port numbers.
-You should be able to view the `hopr-admin` interface at [http://localhost:3000](http://localhost:3000) (replace `localhost` with your server IP address if you are using a VPS).
+You should be able to view the `hopr-admin` interface at [http://localhost:3000](http://localhost:3000) (replace `localhost` with your `server IP address` if you are using a VPS, for example `http://142.93.5.175:3000`).

-If you are in the process of registering your node on the network registry, please complete the process [here.](./network-registry-tutorial.md)
+If you are in the process of registering your node on the network registry, please complete the process [here](./network-registry-tutorial.md) before continuing.

 Otherwise, the installation process is complete!
 You can proceed to our [hopr-admin tutorial](using-hopr-admin).